halpz/re3/README.md

 ## Building from Source

-When using premake, you may want to point GTA_III_RE_DIR environment variable to GTA3 root folder if you want executable to be moved there via post-build script.
+When using premake, you may want to point GTA_III_RE_DIR environment variable to GTA3 root folder if you want the executable to be moved there via post-build script.

 Clone the repository with `git clone --recursive https://github.com/GTAmodding/re3.git`.
 Then `cd re3` into the cloned repository.